Copyright Law in South Africa

+Copyright Law in South Africa are government by the Copyright Act of 1978 and its amendments.
+CIPC and DTI oversee copyright in the country.
+As a member of the Berne Convention and TRIPS Agreement, copyright works protected in South Africa are also protected in other member states of the above.
 One doesn’t have to register copyright on a work for it to be protected.
 It is automatically assigned the moment an original creative work takes a tangible form.
 Copyright apply to works that have some form of creativity embedded.
 As such a mere list of facts or data cannot be copyright protected.
 A grocery list for instance, is not a creative act and thus cannot be protected.
 Copyright Law apply to computer programs, literary works, broadcasts, cinematographic films, artistic expressions such as music, photography, painting, drawing, and sculpting related works, and architectural works, as well as published editions and sound recordings.
 With cinematograph films registration is required as such are complex works embedding several other creative works.

 Usage Rights: Infringement of copyright can take place when a party copies, uses, sells, rents out, imports or disposes, stores and makes available copyright protected works in a manner not authorised by the copyright holder.
 One can get usage and selling rights on a work through a license agreement.
 It is important to note that such rights can range from master reseller to mere usage rights.
 Royalties are paid to the copyright holder for such usage.